mhbeals/mhwood.github.io/glossary/quality.md

 harder to read as the binding interferes with the scanning process.
-Owing to policies attached to federal funding for microfilming in the United States, many of the physical collections were damaged during disbanding for the microfilming process and were not preserved after filming.
+Owing to policies attached to federal funding for microfilming in the United States, many of the physical collections were damaged during disbinding for the microfilming process and were not preserved after filming.

 ## Examples: